 The database also determines whether the CAD and the mobile systems access the same database or data sets, or requires an interim step to move data between the two systems, slowing communications.

-CAD systems extend beyond computing devices and software, and may link to other systems such as alarm inputs, mobile data systems, time synchronization sources, records management systems, other agencies; and local, county, state and federal criminal justice databases.
+CAD systems extend beyond computing devices and software and may link to other systems: alarm inputs, mobile data systems, time synchronization sources, records management systems, other agencies, and local, county, state and federal criminal justice databases.

 Applied to CAD systems, combining ISAM and master tables allows individual records to be retrieved without searching the entire data set.
 For example a “Master Names Table” allows a single name to be quickly retrieved, regardless of where the name is used or referenced in the overall system.

 Without ISAM or master tables, name information for a single individual may be located in multiple places, like incident records, vehicle records, warrant or arrest records, etc., making the search time-consuming at best.
 At worst, search results may miss vital information needed for an arrest.
 During a traffic stop you might not see an outstanding arrest warrant or other relevant criminal activity.

 A central data repository contributes to faster search speeds.
 ISAM’s precise control of index structures returns fast search results because ISAM allows CAD systems to control which elements are searched, according to how the data has been indexed.

 New advancements have shattered information access barriers across multiple data formats (i.e., relational and non-relational), by layering ISAM and SQL into a single database.
 The database engine maps the non-relational data into a relational (or tabular) model on-the-fly, giving providing SQL access to this data.
 Public safety agencies particularly favor CAD systems with this dual capability when their personnel are proficient using SQL to run reports, but want faster performance possible with ISAM.